Walk 1 – Four miles.

 - Turn right once over the stile into the entrance to High Plains and then immediately left crossing another stile and into a field.

-- Cross the field keeping the wood into the wood.
+- Cross the field keeping the wall on your left over a couple of stiles and into a wood.

 - Follow the path straight on through the wood, keeping the stone wall to your left and ignoring criss crossing forestry tracks and unofficial paths, crossing a stone wall via a stile, finally emerging onto a tarmac road.